alexphi/simple-blog/README.md

 There is no authentication, so the two types of users are "simulated" by navigating to the `/writer` and `/editor` routes (or using the navigation bar links)

 The project is built into a docker image and published to Azure as a container-based Web App.
-There are basically two reasons for this: 1, Azure does not support (as of now) 3.0 web apps, and 2, I wanted to learn how to use docker in Azure.